mestabrookuno/8950-aws-scanner/finalreport.md

 ## Executive Summary
 Cloud providers like Azure, Google, and AWS have changed the way organizations build out their infrastructure.
 By nature, the cloud tends to be more "open" due to the fact that it is operating on shared hardware owned by someone else (the cloud provider).
 This can present risks, though.
 One of the risks that has been widely publicized is that of overly permissive S3 buckets in AWS.
 There are plenty of news stories about data being leaked via an S3 bucket that was publicly shared unintentionally.
 These misconfigurations can lead to lawsuits, bad press, and other negative outcomes for businesses.
 There is a need for more detailed baselines for S3 buckets in order to minimize sensitive data leakage.

 The S3 Baseline Project aims to fix that problem of misconfigured S3 buckets leaking sensitive data by providing actionable baselines which security professionals and cloud administrators can use to secure their S3 buckets.
-The goals of this project are:

-Provide actionable baseline for administrators to aid in securing S3 buckets Meet the needs of various verticals by providing tailored baselines for different needs Banks may need more stringent configurations to ensure NO sensitive data is leaked Retail organizations may need moderately stringent configurations to minimize sensitive data leakage but still allow sharing of information publicly as needed
-Certain media outlets or other oganizations may need very little configuration due to the majority of data being published publicly anyway
-Test each level of baseline provided above against reasonable attack vectors against S3 buckets to provide some assurance that the framework provides value
-Organizations of all sizes would be able to benefit from having detailed baselines like those proposed above, in order to assist them in securing S3 buckets.
-Smaller organizations with less in-house cloud expertise would likely benefit most from these baselines, though.
-Having a proven baseline to guide the setup and configuration of S3 buckets would make it easier for organizations of any size to safely utilize cloud resources like S3 buckets.

 ## Project Goals
-(high level project goals, reuse from milestone 1, update if scope changed)
+The project goals were:
+- Come up with a list of best practice security hardening settings for S3 buckets
+- Present that information to the public, in a form that would be easily digested by less technical AWS administrators
+- Provide non-AWS experts with a resource to establish some level of security relating to their S3 buckets
+- Test the delivered guide with a real-world, non-technical user to determine usefulness and needed changes
+- Tweak the guide as needed to make it more understandable

 ## Project Methodology
 ## Literature Review: